Corp-Soft/laravel-fixtures/README.md

 ```

 The fixtures listed in the `fixtures()` method will be automatically loaded before a test is executed.
 And as we described before, when a fixture is being loaded, all its dependent fixtures will be automatically loaded first.
-In the above example, because `UserProfileFixture` depends on UserFixture, when running any test method in the test class, two fixtures will be loaded sequentially: `UserFixture` and `UserProfileFixture`.
+In the above example, because `UserProfileFixture` depends on `UserFixture`, when running any test method in the test class, two fixtures will be loaded sequentially: `UserFixture` and `UserProfileFixture`.